Streaming practice 1

 Jump in to remind the talker about what should go next, etc.

+Stay in your groups of 2.
 Practice doing a demo for 2-3 minutes.
+Swap and try again.
 This isn’t a lot of time, but try to at least:

 Divide to talker and typer.